lotlouischoitslab/AI_Python_Louis/README.md

 ## Artificial Intelligence in Python for Louis Sungwoo Cho

-AI, Machine Learning, and Deep Learning Algorithms in Python when I need to refer to.
+AI, Machine Learning, and Deep Learning Algorithms in Python for my reference.

 ## Useful Resources: